 It means unawareness or blindness, and it is one of the causes of Gharar.
 For example, a transaction can be known from all the angles, but Subject Matter’s delivery can be difficult.

 It is an event, in which there is a possibility of total loss to one party.
 Every gambling is a form of Qimar, but it is not limited to gambling.

-Every speculative transaction is not Gharar or gambling, until it has any element of Gharar.
+Every speculative transaction is not gambling maysir (maisir), until it has any element of it.
 This is because these activities carried out in the hope of profiteering from the rise and fall of the prices of commodities or assets.

 It means the present and prevailing law, and it also deals with the topic of Gharar in Islamic banking.
 The Contract in which any party in the agreement, at the time of execution of the agreement, cannot decide as to how much it would give or take.”

-Note: Gharar in Islamic banking is discussed in more details, in the Islamic banking course and Islamic finance certification programs, which are offered by AIMS’ Islamic finance institute.
+Note: This lecture is discussed in more details, in the Islamic finance course and diploma Islamic banking, which is offered by AIMS’ Islamic banking institute.